Firstyear/prd-blog/blog_source/2019/04/28/the_case_for_ethics_in_opensource.rst

 A better idea is to use UUID/ID numbers as a primary key, and have name able to be changed at any point in time.

+* We request sex on signup

+Violates a privacy as a first point - we probably have no need for the data unless we are a medical application, so we should never ask for this at all.
+We also need to disclose why we need this data to satisfy informed consent, and potentially to allow them to opt-out of providing the data.
+Finally (if we really require this), to not violate self identification, we need to allow this to be a free-text field rather than a Male/Female boolean.
+This is not just in respect of individuals who are LGBTQI+, but the reality that there are biologically people who medically are neither.
+We also need to allow this to be changed at any time in the future.
+This in mind Sex and Gender are different concepts, so we should be careful which we request - Sex is the medical term of a person's genetics, and Gender is who the person identifies as.

+Not only this, because this is a very personal piece of information, we must disclose how we protect this information from access, who can see it, and if or how we'll ever share it with other systems or authorities.

+Generally, we probably don't need to know, so don't ask for it at all.

 * To change account details, you have to use a command line tool